 Exaltation of Uranus, Neptune and Pluto

-In modern astrology there is a debate regarding the exaltation of Uranus, Neptune and Pluto.
+In modern astrology there is a debate regarding the exaltations of Uranus, Neptune and Pluto.
 There is somewhat of a consensus for Uranus, which is determined to be exalted in Scorpio.
-If this new concept for exaltation is correct, that means the newly discovered planets should fit very easily in it, just like they did in the rulership scheme.
+If this new concept of the exaltations is correct, that means the newly discovered planets should fit very easily in it, just like they did in the rulership concept.
 Let us see if this is true.

-Let us follow the same logical path and position the three newly discovered planets in order, according to their velocity.
-We see that the exaltation of Uranus is in Scorpio, for Neptune it is in Sagittarius and for Pluto in Capricorn.
+Let us follow the same logical path and put the three newly discovered planets in order, according to their velocity.
+We see that the exaltation of Uranus is in Scorpio, for Neptune in Sagittarius and for Pluto in Capricorn.

-Uranus is exalted in the sign, which today is accepted for its exaltation (Scorpio).
+Uranus is exalted in the sign, which today is widely accepted for its exaltation (Scorpio).

 Neptune is in harmony with the energies and characteristics of the sign Sagittarius, and fits its exaltation perfectly.